25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 covers many other schemas that can describe the content of your pages to search engines.
-For this reason, this metadata is more generic for SEO, notably for Google's search-engine, although this vocabulary is also used by Microsoft, Pinterest and Yandex.
+For this reason, this metadata is more generic for SEO, notably for Google's search-engine, although this vocabulary is also used by Microsoft, Pinterest and Yandex

 You can validate your markup with the [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).
-Also, please note that this markup requires to add attributes to your top `html` tag.
+Also, please note that this markup requires to add attributes to your top `html` tag

 ```html
 <html class="no-js" lang="" itemscope itemtype="https://schema.org/Article">